yan9a/ceutil/README.md

 ### Docker

-Docker image 'yan9a/cebian' has all the required libraries for ceUtil setup.
+Docker image 'yan9a/cebian' has all the required libraries for ceutil setup.
 Its Dockerfile can also be found in the root folder.